ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 # Testing
 :black_joker: There are 2 ways to test the poetry service.

- -Locally, without the need to access the webservice  by using the tmgmt_poetry_mock module.
+- Locally, without the need to access the webservice  by using the tmgmt_poetry_mock module.

  See [the mock readme] (tmgmt_poetry_mock/README.md) for more information.

- -On playground
+- On playground
+To test on playground, please follow the [requesting instance procedure] (#requesting-access-to-poetry)

 ## 2. DGT Web app : Checking the translation was received